 Accrued Liabilities and Long-Term Obligations - All payables, accrued liabilities, and long-term obligations are reported in the government-wide financial statements.
 In general, governmental fund payables and accrued liabilities that, once incurred, are paid in a timely manner and in full from current financial resources, are reported as obligations of the funds.
-However, claims and judgments, compensated absences, special termination benefits and contractually required pension contributions that will be paid from governmental funds are reported as a liability in the fund financial statements only to the extent that they are normally expected to be paid with expendable available financial resources.
+However, claims and judgments, compensated absences, special termination benefits and contractually required pension and OPEB contributions that will be paid from governmental funds are reported as a liability in the fund financial statements only to the extent that they are normally expected to be paid with expendable available financial resources.
 Bonds are recognized as a liability on the fund financial statements when due.

-Pensions - For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Public Employees' Retirement System (PERS) and Police and Firemen's Retirement System (PFRS) and additions to/deductions from PERS's and PFRS's fiduciary net position have been determined on the same basis as they are reported by the plans.
+Pensions and OPEB - For purposes of measuring the net pension and OPEB liability, deferred outflows of resources and deferred inflows of resources related to pensions and OPEB, and pension and OPEB expense, information about the fiduciary net position of the Public Employees' Retirement System (PERS), Police and Firemen's Retirement System (PFRS), State Health Benefits Program (NJSHBP), and additions to/deductions from PERS's, PFRS's, and NJSHBP's fiduciary net position have been determined on the same basis as they are reported by the plans.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
-Investments are reported at fair value.
+Plan investments are reported at fair value.